natanielmendes/food-order-react/README.md

 React Playground Project (for practicing the library)

-Ordering food features in a React webapp
+Ordering food features:
+- List meals from Firebase
+- Add to Cart

 In order to run the project on your local environment, simply run the following commands: